almehady/casting-agency/README.md

 Dependencies
-Use pip to install the dependencies pip install -r requirements.txt
+Use pip to install the dependencies pip3 install -r requirements.txt

 Heroku: https://casting007.herokuapp.com/

 ##Authentication Setup
 You can authenticate using the JWT tokens in test_app.py and SampleJWT.txt.
-These are valid until 3/25/2020.

 New tokens can be pulled using the postman collection called udacity-getjwt-capstone